hakai-vulpes/ranked-pairs-voting/docs/mathematical-background.md

 ## Going forward

 1. Explore how to include in the algorithm weak preferences, currently voters having to chose between risking including those and causing the No Show Paradox, or being underrepresented.
+They probably could be implemented as tie breakers, but it's hard for me to imagine a ballot which allows for this without making it too complex.

 ## References